OpenTrading/OTMql4Py/README.md

 ### OTMql4Py - MQL4 bindings for Python

-Based in work by Bernard Kreuss https://sites.google.com/site/prof7bit/metatrader-python-integration
+Based in work by Bernd Kreuss
+https://sites.google.com/site/prof7bit/metatrader-python-integration

 with contributions by C. Polymeris